trevcloudbytes/Azure-Network-Protocols-/README.md

 What you will notice is, there will be a constant stream of data being sent.
 Comparatively to SSH, as it only traces and encriptes every keystroke.

+- What did I do?
+- Why did I do it?
+- What went wrong?
+- How did I fix it?

 <p>